 Did You Know?

 Greeks are notorious for late arrivals to events.
-In fact, when they observe someone arriving to an event on time they say “he is English.”
+In fact, when they observe someone arriving at an event on time they say “he is English.”

 When a Greek exaggerates or hides the truth, he’s “pouring on the sauce.”